utiasDSL/gym-pybullet-drones/README.md

 ## Citation
-If you wish, please refer to this work as
+If you wish, please cite to this work as
 ```
 @MISC{gym-pybullet-drones2020,
     author = {Panerati, Jacopo and Zheng, Hehui and Zhou, SiQi and Xu, James and Prorok, Amanda and Sch\"{o}llig, Angela P.},